qdrant/benchmark-cohere-wiki-50m/README.md

-# Bechmarkign Qdrant on Cohere Dataset
+# Benchmarking Qdrant on Cohere Dataset

 Cohere datasets used: